Your IT pain can come in many forms.

 How to Discern the Right IT Partner:

-- Work with practitioners, not technicians.
 The difference is simple.
 Practitioners both practice and hold certifications in their areas of practice.
 They are experts.
 Technicians have skills to fix limited technology issues but lack the planning and big picture expertise that ties IT to the business goals, not the technology.

-- Don’t work with an IT partner that makes claims they can’t support.
+Don’t fall for lofty claims.
 If it sounds too good to be true, it is.
-If it seems much cheaper than any other provider, you better read the fine print for add-on pricing.
-Technology should not feel like voodoo science, and fixing problems takes analysis and expertise.
-Don’t fall for lofty claims.
+If it seems much cheaper than any other provider, you’d better read the fine print for add-on pricing.
+Technology should not feel like voodoo, and fixing problems takes analysis and expertise.

-Face it: any new IT partner is going to inherit a set of IT issues.
-If your IT company does not willingly embrace the problem as their own, you may be left with finger-pointing or “well, we did not do it, so that will cost you extra.”
+Face it: any new IT partner will inherit a set of issues.
+If your IT company does not willingly embrace the problem as their own, you may be left with finger-pointing or inflated invoices for working through those problems.

-“We Work Harder” IT Practitioner
+“We Work Harder” IT